 Now, the confidence in my red lip game didn't come easy.
 Just like the fabled princess had to kiss her fair share of frogs to find her prince, I've tried dozens — if not hundreds — of red lipsticks to find The One.
 Liquids, sheers, glosses, powders, and tinted balms, all with varying undertones.
 Before I knew anything about makeup, I foolishly assumed that any red lipstick works for anyone.
 And honestly, if you feel like going for that brick red or orange-based color, then go for it, girl.
-However, my friend Jaleesa Jaikaran, an editorial makeup artist, explained why blues always end up being my one true love.
+However, my friend, editorial makeup artist Jaleesa Jaikaran, explains why blues always end up being my one true love.

 "Blue-based lipsticks are usually considered cooler-toned," she says.
 "These tones look incredibly flattering on darker skin that can tend to veer on the warmer or olive side.
 They work because they brighten the smile and help achieve a youthful look."
 All of that without having to sit in my esthetician's chair?
 How could I complain?

 I'm glad that I didn't let A$AP's comments get in my head a few years ago.
 Aside from the free FaceTune, wearing red lipstick makes me feel powerful and confident — like I can take on the world.
 And that's a feeling that women of all skin tones deserve to experience.

 We only include products that have been independently selected by TZR's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.